Whether you’re a dramatic chipmunk or an aspiring small business, nobody minds becoming an overnight sensation.

 Myth #5: It has to be short and simple

 Our final misconception stems from the belief that the Internet has turned most of us into deeply-preoccupied, inattentive goldfish.
 Apparently, we no longer have the time nor the interest for complex reasoning and emotion, so if you’re looking to go viral, better make sure your message is idiot-proof.
-And if you managed to recognize sarcasm just there, congratulations, you’re one of the few that made it to the other side intact.
+And if you managed to recognise sarcasm just there, congratulations, you’re one of the few that made it to the other side intact.

 Short-form content has proven its viral worth countless times.
-From everyone’s favorite man your man could smell like to countless newsjacking attempts such as this one by Tide, ‘short and sweet’ seems to be the go-to mantra.
+From everyone’s favourite man your man could smell like to countless newsjacking attempts such as this one by Tide, ‘short and sweet’ seems to be the go-to mantra.
 However, and especially if we’re talking blogs and the online written word, longer content often demonstrates a wider viral reach compared to 500-word scribbles.

-This is in no small part due to the fact that search engines began favoring in-depth guides and awarding them with better rankings and higher visibility.
+This is in no small part due to the fact that search engines began favouring in-depth guides and awarding them with better rankings and higher visibility.
 However, it’s also inherent to the human nature.
 There are simply things important to all of us that can’t physically be consumed in less than 2-3 minutes.
 Also, it appears we still enjoy reading and sharing intellectually-stimulating pieces from time to time.
 Be it a new study your company has commissioned or just a very well-written opinion piece, long-form content consistently pays dividends.

 Waitbutwhy is a website famous for producing long, explainer-type articles that reach a massive audience.
-Fivethirtyeight is a blog founded by statistician Nate Silver which often uses math to analyze current events.
-The site is not just read by millions, their pieces have even gone viral enough to directly influence the events it analyzed.
+Fivethirtyeight is a blog founded by statistician Nate Silver which often uses math to analyse current events.
+The site is not just read by millions, their pieces have even gone viral enough to directly influence the events it analysed.
 All in all, if you’ve got a lot to say, don’t be so sure there’s no one still willing to listen.